 - Interview your clients to write about their experience with you

-- Keep a list of questions clients ask and choose the most common questions to write about
+- Keep a list of questions clients ask and write about the most common ones

 - Speak to your clients about what concerned them the most when looking for a lawyer

 - Survey your audience on social media (if they are engaged)

 - Search Quora or Facebook groups for popular questions about hiring and working with a lawyer, as well as common legal questions in your field

 Simply put, listening to your audience is the best way to ensure you’re meeting their needs.
 Engagement keeps them coming back for more, and with the right momentum, they’re more likely to work with you.

 Lead generation can be as simple as adding your practice to law firm directories like Justia.com, FindLaw.com, and Avvo.com.

 Listing your firm with a directory is one of the easiest ways to generate leads without much effort continuously.
 Add the information once and it continues to work for you over time.